pt-mastermind/Lsass-Dump-PS/README.md

 # How to Use

-* step 1: Edit the script: Chanage the path to the file (file parameter)
+* step 1: Edit the script: Chanage the path to the file and the file name (foo.docx).
 ```C#
  public static void RunMe(int procId)
         {